 Current Research Project

-We are excited to share with you information about the new research study St. Andrew's is conducting with Harvard Graduate School of Education (HGSE) researchers this year.
+We are excited to share with you information about the new research study St. Andrew's is conducting with Harvard Graduate School of Education (HGSE) researchers who lead Research Schools International this year.

 Year One of the project, the collected data will help answer the question, "How does Mind, Brain, and Education (MBE) Science currently inform teacher, parent, and student practices at St. Andrew's?"

 In Year Two of this project, HGSE researchers and CTTL faculty will be providing workshops for parents, teachers, and students as we seek to answer the question, "How can increased training in MBE Science for faculty, students, and parents improve teaching, professional satisfaction, and student achievement at St. Andrew's?"

 For more information, read out Frequently Asked Questions.

 When St. Andrew’s committed to become part of the Research Schools International it also believed that the two key stakeholders in any education setting, teachers and students, should play a vital role in this partnership.
 As a result, each year St. Andrew’s teachers and students apply to become CTTL Research Fellows.
 This competitive program brings St. Andrew’s teachers, students, and Harvard University Graduate School of Education Researchers, led by Dr. Kurt Fischer and Dr. Christina Hinton, together to help design a research study that is important to teaching and learning at St. Andrew’s.
 The CTTL is committed to share the results of each year’s study with the larger educational community in order to spark dialogue about research that can enhance teacher quality and student achievement.